beholdTHEstove/PowerShell/README.md

 # PowerShell
-### A collection of PowerShell scripts written in my personal time for practice and or personal use.
+### A collection of PowerShell scripts written in my personal time for practice/personal use.

-Feel free to use/modify any of these scripts or utilities for any (legal) reason you see fit.
+Feel free to use and modify any of these scripts or utilities for any (legal) reason.